justinmnge/steel_descent/README.md

 ## How to Play

 1. **Run the Game**: Open your terminal and type `python3 main.py` to start the game.
-    - Dependencies required: Pygame-ce
+    - Dependencies required: Pygame-ce & pytmx

 2. **Controls**:
    - **WASD keys**: Vehicle movement.
-   - **Left-mouse button**: Fire tank cannon.
+   - **Left-mouse button**: Fire cannon.
    - **Esc key**: Pause the game.

 3. **Objective**: